plone/training/dexterity_2.rst

       permission="zope2.View"
       />

-Now the ``/talkview`` can only be used on objects that implent said interface.
+Now the ``/talkview`` can only be used on objects that implement said interface.
 We can now also query the catalog for objects providing this interface ``catalog(object_provides="ploneconf.site.interfaces.ITalk")``.

 .. note::